sohailmahmud/sohailmahmud/README.md

 ### Hi fellow devs 👋, I am Sohail Mahmud!

-An ambitious software engineer and a lifelong learner who loves to build things.
+A software engineer and a lifelong learner who loves to build things.
 Nowadays mostly work on cross-platform things development and writing Serverless JavaScript functions.
 Specializing in JavaScript technologies and AWS.
 Professional experience working with Node.js, Laravel and Jenkins.

-Currently, Building the digital ecosystem @TheCimbuk.
+Currently, Building the digital ecosystem at Cimbuk.
 I previously worked on building cross-platform app at Extreme Solutions, worked on building the core app at Cynergy Solutions, as a programmer I built and launched web apps at Automate Infosys, founded and led tutoring services for computer technology at Cimbuk Labs, and in my own time I work on Open Source at Web3, Node.js, Laravel and Flutter.

 Interested in all things that help developers- Web3, tools, APIs, SDKs, automation.